Hennessey Venom GT: Drivetrain

-The Venom GT is powered by a twin-turbocharged 427 cuin GM LS7 V8 engine.
+The Venom GT is powered by a twin-turbocharged 376 cuin GM LS9 V8 engine or 427 cuin GM LSX V8 engine in either supercharged or twin-turbo-charged specification.
 The LS9 architecture incorporates specific design features such as reinforced internal components and additional head bolts with aluminum heads including twin Precision dual ball bearing turbochargers.
-The engine has a power output of 1244 hp at 6,600 rpm and 1155 lbft of torque at 4,400 rpm.
+The engine in twin-turbocharged specification has a power output of 1244 hp at 6,600 rpm and 1155 lbft of torque at 4,400 rpm.
 Engine power output is adjustable by three settings: 800 hp, 1000 hp and 1200 hp.
 The engine has a redline of 7,200 rpm.

 The mid-mounted engine is connected to the rear wheels by a Ricardo 6-speed manual transmission, as used in the Ford GT.

 A programmable traction control system manages power output.
 Computational fluid dynamics tested bodywork and downforce also help keep the car stable.
 Under varying conditions on both the road and racetrack, an active aero system with adjustable rear wing will deploy.
 An adjustable suspension system allows ride height adjustments by 2.4 in according to speed and driving conditions.
 The car is fitted with Michelin Pilot Sport 2 tires.

+The Venom GT was not produced to one completely fixed specification.
+The cars evolved throughout the program, with changes to the engine, aerodynamics, bodywork, structural components, exhaust system, and other areas appearing as development continued.